VP Pence hires political operative as top aide steps down

-WASHINGTON The top aide to U.S. Vice President Mike Pence is leaving the Trump administration and will be replaced by a longtime Republican political operative, Pence's office said on Thursday.
+WASHINGTON (Reuters) - The top aide to U.S. Vice President Mike Pence is leaving the Trump administration and will be replaced by a longtime Republican political operative, Pence's office said on Thursday.

 Josh Pitcock, who has served as Pence's chief of staff, will be succeeded in August by Nick Ayers, who served as Pence's chief strategist during the presidential campaign.